-Albiro should still improve its pricing policy, especially for Group 2 suppliers, and should work closely with these suppliers to prevent the occurrence of excessive overtime.
+Albiro should work closely with Group 2 suppliers to prevent the occurrence of excessive overtime.
 Furthermore, it should ensure that its intermediaries are aware of FWF requirements and follow up on improving working conditions.

 PERFORMANCE CATEGORY OVERVIEW

 Leader: This category is for member companies who are doing exceptionally well, and are operating at an advanced level.
 Leaders show best practices in complex areas such as living wages and freedom of association.